Mandatory Reporting

 Abuse

 In some cases, mandatory reporting of confidential information may be required.
 If researcher is legally obligated to reveal instances of child abuse, elder abuse, or abuse of the disabled, a disclosure should be given during the informed consent process.
 If your study involves the possibility of disclosure of abusive situations, mandatory language must be included in the consent document.
-See the Supplemental Elements tab on the Consent Document Checklist found on the IRB website.
+Sample consent language can be found in the Points to Consider section below.

 Sexual Misconduct and Discrimination

 Under University of Utah policy, most University employees (including researchers) are required to report situations involving sexual misconduct and discrimination to the Office of Equal Opportunity and Affirmative Action (OEO/AA).
 This includes research activities that may result in a participant who is a University of Utah student disclosing alleged sexual violence.
 The PI/study team member to whom incidents of this alleged sexual violence is disclosed is considered a “mandatory reporter” and has an obligation to report these incidents to the University of Utah Office of Equal Opportunity, Affirmative Action, and Title IX (OEO).
 If the research is such that participants may divulge experiences with sexual violence and participants are adult students (18+) at the University of Utah, the consent document should include language that outlines this required reporting.
-See Supplemental Elements tab on the Consent Document Checklist found on the IRB website.
+Sample consent language can be found in the Points to Consider section below.

 Threat to Self or Others

 In some cases, a researcher may have a duty to disclose information necessary to prevent a serious and imminent threat to the health or safety of the patient or others.
 If a study involves the possibility that participants may disclose information about harming themselves or others, investigators should include a statement about the potential breach of confidentiality.
-Suggested language for the consent document can be found under the Supplemental Elements tab on the Consent Document Checklist found on the IRB website.
+Sample consent language can be found in the Points to Consider section below.

 Documents and References

-University of Utah Consent Document Checklist – Supplemental Elements Tab: https://irb.utah.edu/informed-consent/consent-document-checklist/
+University of Utah Consent Document Checklist – Supplemental Elements Tab

-University of Utah Office of Equal Opportunity (OEO/AA): https://oeo.utah.edu/
+University of Utah Office of Equal Opportunity (OEO/AA)

 Points to Consider